Changissnz/nu_merchant_principal/README.md

 perceptual processing are not necessarily stationary.
 Pride, as a determinant, in the decisions made then place these sources into spatiotemporal settings that otherwise would only have occurred through drivers other than pride.
+The interpretability of the lone word in use, coupled with diction that prefers one word for another likened as a synonym,